-Community Aquatic Park offers a multi-purpose, heated competition pool and a recreational pool with slides and sprays and is open year-round.
+Rockport-Fulton Community Pool offers a multi-purpose, heated competition pool and a recreational pool with slides and sprays and is open year-round.
 The park houses an 8-lane, heated, 25-yard pool and diving area, a whale shaped zero-depth children's pool with slides and sprays and a bathhouse.

-Adjacent to the Aquatic Park is a Skate Park, picnic area and playground, and two nature trails.
+Adjacent to the Pool is a picnic area and playground, and two nature trails.
 The facility is collectively funded by the City of Rockport, Town of Fulton and Aransas County.
 It is managed by the City of Rockport.
 For more information and hours of operation, please call 361-727-9989.